Mandarin Chinese: Tones

-In Lower Yangtze dialects, a minority of Southwestern dialects (e.g. Minjiang) and Jin Chinese (sometimes considered non-Mandarin), former final stops were not deleted entirely, but were reduced to a glottal stop //ʔ//.
+In Jianghuai dialects, a minority of Southwestern dialects (e.g. Minjiang) and Jin Chinese (sometimes considered non-Mandarin), former final stops were not deleted entirely, but were reduced to a glottal stop //ʔ//.
 (This includes the dialect of Nanjing on which the Postal Romanization was based; it transcribes the glottal stop as a trailing h.)
 This development is shared with Wu Chinese and is thought to represent the pronunciation of Old Mandarin.
-In line with traditional Chinese phonology, dialects such as Lower Yangtze and Minjiang are thus said to have five tones instead of four.
+In line with traditional Chinese phonology, dialects such as Jianghuai and Minjiang are thus said to have five tones instead of four.
 However, modern linguistics considers these syllables as having no phonemic tone at all.